The story of Noah's ark as described in the Bible is still hotly debated. It captures the imagination of children, the contempt

 Here are some conclusions that I’ve drawn.
 They may help you with your art.

-• As you spend time in prayer and the study of His Word, you will familiarize yourself with God’s voice, as Noah did.
+• Spend time in prayer and the study of His Word to familiarize yourself with God’s voice as Noah did.

 • If God was specific with Noah, He can be specific with you.

 • Do not be daunted by the scope of God’s call.
 If God could bring the animals to Noah, provide every scrap of wood and bucket of pitch… He can supply you with ideas and tangible material supplies as the need arises.

 • Apply yourself to the task, like Noah did.
 It will involve strenuous effort.
 Stay always conscious that your life’s body of work must be consistent.